-Perhaps she’ll end up like me, in red lipstick and preppy clothes.
-Perhaps she’ll like long skirts and no makeup.
+Perhaps she’ll end up like me, loving lipstick and heels.
+Perhaps she’ll like jeans and no makeup.

-I’ll teach my daughter what it means to live a healthy lifestyle and yes, I will talk to her about her weight and her skin and what it means to be a woman because the outer is the inner.
-My mom knew that, and she had those conversations.
-It’s how I know the balance of valuing a body and a soul, embracing both, demeaning neither.
+I’ll teach my daughter what it means to live a healthy lifestyle and yes, I will talk to her about being a soul-in-a-body, about what it means to be a woman, because the outer is the inner.
+We are not Gnostics.
+We can balance valuing a body and a soul, embracing both, demeaning neither.